nymag/multiplex-templates/README.md

 ### Nunjucks

 To embed a template, use an `embed` filter in the parent template.
-Remember to pass it through `|safe` so it's not escaped.
+If you configured your nunjucks environment with `autoescape: true` _[(highly recommended!)](http://wonko.com/post/html-escaping)_, remember to pass the resulting html through `|safe` so it's not escaped.

 ```
 {{ data | embed('name') | safe }}